RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Experiments

 \subsection{Evaluation Metrics}

 We propose two metrics for fault attribution.
 (1) \textbf{Strict Step-Level Accuracy} (or simply Step-Level Accuracy): This is the primary metric, the proportion of test cases where the system correctly predicts the exact step number $t$ of the fault within the trajectory $\tau$.
 This serves as our most stringent measure of performance, requiring precise identification of the failure point.
-(2) \textbf{Tolerant Step-Level Accuracy}: This secondary metric measures accuracy within a tolerance window of $k$ steps.
-A prediction $\hat t$ is considered correct if it falls within $k$ steps of the ground-truth fault step (i.e. $|\hat t - t_{gt}|\leq k$).
-This metric, known as step-level accuracy with tolerance $\pm k$ steps, is a good indicator of practical utility, as pinpointing a fault to a small window (e.g., $k \leq 2$) is often sufficient to guide efficient manual inspection and debugging of interacting components.
+(2) \textbf{Tolerant Step-Level Accuracy}: This secondary metric measures accuracy within a tolerance window of $s$ steps.
+A prediction $\hat t$ is considered correct if it falls within $s$ steps of the ground-truth fault step (i.e. $|\hat t - t_{gt}|\leq s$).
+This metric is a good indicator of practical utility, as pinpointing a fault to a small window (e.g., $s \leq 2$) is often sufficient to guide efficient manual inspection and debugging of interacting components.
+We discuss alternative metrics for each dataset in Appendix \ref{sec:appendix-metrics}, and show experiment results using alternative metrics in Appendix \ref{sec:appendix-extended-results}.

-Prior work has also reported an agent-level accuracy metric~\cite{zhang2025agent}.
-However, in our analysis, we found significant label imbalance at the agent-level: 97\% of all agent events are the WebSurfer and the Orchestrator, and, in 57\% of all cases, the WebSurfer agent is the ground truth cause of failure.
-Thus, a trivial baseline could achieve an agent-level accuracy of 57\%, making agent-level accuracy less meaningful.
-Hence, our experiments primarily focus on step-level metrics described above.
-We discuss these findings in more detail in Appendix \ref{sec:appendix-dataset}.
-We present agent-level comparisons in Appendix \ref{appendix:component-level} for completeness.